 I really hope you feel inspired to start (or re-start if you’ve fallen off) tracking your finances with a personal budget with itemized budget categories.

 While it does take some discipline, it gets easier (and more enjoyable…maybe?!?) the more you do it.
-Using the Budget Template Google Sheets Masterpiece that I created for you, you can quickly be on your way to less anxiety and more big financial rewards (no envelope stuffing necessary).
+Using the Budget Template Google Sheets Masterpiece that I’ve created, you can quickly be on your way to less anxiety and more big financial rewards (no envelope stuffing necessary).

 Want to read more about money tracking?
 Dive into more advice with this article: You Need to Track Your Finances (Like a Business)…and You Hate It…Now What?!?)